 How to use the Blob output option?

-In order to use the Blob output option, you need to subscribe to the Enterprise plan of the Clipchamp API.
-Please contact firstname.lastname@example.org to discuss your specific requirements.
-Using the Blob output option essentially requires you to adjust the way you invoke the Clipchamp API in two ways:
+In order to use the Blob output option, you need to subscribe to the Business or Enterprise plan of the Clipchamp API.
+Please contact email@example.com to discuss your specific requirements.
+Using the Blob output option essentially requires you to adjust the way you invoke our API in two ways:

 'blob'as the value of the